edin-m/node-vagrant/README.md

 var machine = vagrant.create({ cwd: ..., env: ... });

 // init machine
+machine.init('ubuntu/trusty64', function(err, out) ...
-// you can specify additional arguments by using array (applicable to other functions) machine.init('ubuntu/trusty64', function(err, out) ... machine.init(['ubuntu/trusty64'], function(err, out) ...
+// you can specify additional arguments by using array (applicable to other functions)
 // -f is set by default
 machine.init(['ubuntu/trusty64', '-f'], function(err, out) ...